urosolia/LMPC/NonlinearLMPC/README.md

 ## Mixed Integer Formulation

-In the folder "SafeSetQfunction_MixedIntegerFormulation" we implemented the LMPC which uses either the time-varying sampled safe set [1], the local sampled safe set [2] or the sampled safe set [3].
+Tolder "SafeSetQfunction_MixedIntegerFormulation" contains a LMPC implementation which uses either the time-varying sampled safe set [1], the local sampled safe set [2] or the sampled safe set [3].
 At each time step, the control action is computed after solving a mixed integer nonlinear programming.
-We implemented the algorthm to handle the integer variables and we used IPOPT to solve the nonlinear programming.
+The algorthm handles the integer variables and uses IPOPT to solve the nonlinear programming.
 More details on the strategy used to handle the integer variables can be found in [3, Section V.2)].

 ## Nonlinear Formulation

-In the folder "SafeSetQfunction_NonlinearFormulation" we implemented the LMPC which used the time-varying convex safe set [1].
+The folder "SafeSetQfunction_NonlinearFormulation" contains a LMPC implementation which used the time-varying convex safe set [1].
 The resulting time-varying LMPC is reformulated as a nonlinear programming which is solved using IPOPT.

 ## References